Rikkraan/ds-cookiecutter/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── pyproject.toml     <- tox file with settings for running tox; see tox.readthedocs.io
 ```